Asabeneh/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 console.log(country.substr(3, 4))   // land
 ```

+**NOTE**: `substr()` is no longer recommended, although some browsers may support it for compatibility reasons, it is in the process of being dropped.

 6. *substring()*: It takes two arguments, the starting index and the stopping index but it doesn't include the character at the stopping index.

 ```js